Flolagale/mailin/README.md

 At this point, Mailin will listen for incoming emails, parse them and post an urlencoded form ```multipart/form-data``` to your webhook url.

 #####Webhook format
-The webhook payload is a multipart form with a ```mailinMsg``` fields always present and some optionnal additional fields containing the content of the attachements.
+The webhook payload is a multipart form with a ```mailinMsg``` fields always present and some optional additional fields containing the content of the attachments.
 How to handle this?
-We got you covered, there is a working example using node and express in [mailin/test/utils/server.js](https://github.com/Flolagale/mailin/blob/master/test/utils/server.js).
+We have got you covered, there is a working example using node and express in [mailin/test/utils/server.js](https://github.com/Flolagale/mailin/blob/master/test/utils/server.js).
 Anyway, once parsed, you should end up with something like:
 ```
 {
   mailinMsg: